 OS: Android Wear | Compatibility: Android, iOS | Display: 1.37" or 1.56" LCD | Processor: Quad-core 1.2GHz | Case dimensions: 42mm or 46mm diameter, each 11.4mm thick | Onboard storage: 4GB | Battery: 1.5-2 days depending on size | Charging method: Wireless | IP rating: IP67 | Connectivity: Wi-Fi, Bluetooth

-The new Moto 360 certainly gets our vote as the best-looking smartwatch that came out in 2015.
-It's also one of the most comfortable wearables around.
+The second generation oto 360 certainly gets our vote as the best smartwatch when it comes to look.
+Plus, it's also one of the most comfortable wearables around.

 The new size options give the Moto 360 the extra reach it needed the first time around.
-That, and the new-found comfortable fit (along with the added customization to the design), brings it all together as one of the best smartwatches of 2016.
+That, and the new-found comfortable fit (along with the added customization to the design), brings it all together as one of the best smartwatches of 2016, and still a strong option in 2017.

 Read the full review: Moto 360